sorrell/AnotherCSharpRepl/README.md

 # ACSR (Another CSharp Repl)
-The purpose of this project is to show how quickly and easily a REPL can be created with the help of InteractivePrompt, giving the user full access to a command history, and any completions the user would like to pass along.
+The purpose of this project is to show how quickly and easily a REPL can be created with the help of InteractivePrompt, giving the dev full access to a command history, and any completions the dev would like to pass along.

 In this example, we pass the whole command back into the completion list (not just the LHS).